-Man linked to woman last seen at Mariners game will remain in jail
+Man linked to woman last seen at Seattle Mariners game will remain in jail

 Martinez-Cosman’s brother on Sunday reported her missing to the King County Sheriff’s Office after he was unable to contact her and learned of an incident involving his nephew nearly 12 hours earlier.

-Martinez-Cosman’s 24-year-old son — who lives with his mother and has been diagnosed with intellectual disabilities — was woken up around 2 a.m. by an unknown man knocking on his bedroom door, the statement says.
+Martinez-Cosman’s 24-year-old son — who lives with his mother and has been diagnosed with intellectual disabilities — was awakened around 2 a.m. by an unknown man knocking on his bedroom door, the statement says.
 The man told him that his mother had been in an accident and that he would drive him to the hospital.

 After driving around in the man’s SUV, the son later told police, the man stopped, got in the back seat and attempted to smother and strangle him from behind, according to the statement.
 During the ensuing fight, the son’s head repeatedly hit the SUV’s horn.
 At some point, the man told the son “he was doing this for his mother and that this was to spare him from being committed to an institution because of his conditions,” the statement says.